Updates on Elm Pruning, Elm Wood Storage and Inspections

 New subdivisions are planted under agreement between the City and private developers with the Urban Forestry Branch monitoring progress and accepting trees after all the obligations have been met.
 All newly planted trees receive water and fertilizer on a regular basis for 2 years after installation.
 New park plantings are completed as capital funds become available.

 Emerald ash borer (EAB) is a wood-boring insect that was introduced into North America from China and eastern Asia.
-It has not been found in Manitoba yet.
-The beetle is currently in Ontario, Minnesota, Michigan, Ohio and Indiana... more
+It has recently been found in Winnipeg.
+The beetle is currently in Ontario, Quebec, Minnesota, Michigan, Ohio and Indiana... more

 When to band your trees